hadriansecurity/subwiz/README.md

 ╚══════╝ ╚═════╝ ╚═════╝      ╚══╝╚══╝ ╚═╝╚══════╝
 </pre>

-A recon tool that uses AI to predict subdomains.
+A recon tool that uses ML to predict subdomains.
 Then returns those that resolve.

 ### Installation